PromtEngineer/localGPT/README.md

 - **Diverse Embeddings**: Choose from a range of open-source embeddings.
 - **Reuse Your LLM**: Once downloaded, reuse your LLM without the need for repeated downloads.
 - **Chat History**: Remebers your previous conversations (in a session).
+- **API**: LocalGPT has an API that you can use for building RAG Applications.
+- **Graphical Interface**: LocalGPT comes with two GUIs, one uses the API and the other is standalone (based on streamlit).
+- **GPU, CPU & MPS Support**: Supports mulitple platforms out of the box, Chat with your data using `CUDA`, `CPU` or `MPS` and more!

 ## Dive Deeper with Our Videos 🎥
 - [Detailed code-walkthrough](https://youtu.be/MlyoObdIHyo)